jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

   and two to three to hold the PSMs (SUJ-PSM1, SUJ-PSM2 and optionally SUJ-PSM3)
 * Each joint has an electric brake.
 The brakes are controlled per arm.
-For example, all the brakes on SUJ-PSM1 are connected to a single power source.
+For example, all the brakes on SUJ-PSM1 are released at the same time
 * SUJ-PSM1 and SUJ-PSM2 have an extra button to control the brakes on the passive arm itself.
 All the active arms also have a dedicated button to release the brakes, but this signal is handled by the arm